SAFE EXIT

 Make warm referrals to trusted family serving partners.

-Pediatric health care providers can expand their care network for children and families by partnering with domestic/sexual violence advocates, family serving organization and culturally-specific community-based programs.
+Pediatric health care providers can expand their care network for children and families by partnering with domestic/sexual violence advocates, family serving organizations and culturally-specific community-based programs.

-Studies show that mandatory reporting can sometimes do more harm than good, and is often a barrier to seeking support for survivors.
+Studies show that mandatory reporting can do more harm than good, and is often a barrier to seeking support for survivors.
 Prioritizing healing-centered support in mandatory reporting can help mitigate harm, center child safety and promote survivor autonomy.
-Learn more.

 Female pediatrician making heart with hands with her little patient stock photo.
 Pediatrics concept